lrrfantasy/my_shell_commands/README.markdown

 These are all shell commands I write for daily use, or maybe not :)

+Run `bash install` in the directory to set the PATH

 ##random

 This is to generating a random number using $RANDOM.